-- In order to claim a found item, the owner must describe the item as closely as possible.
+- In order to claim a found item (24/7), the owner must describe the item as closely as possible.
 After ownership is established, the owner will sign for the item.

 Procedure for Lost Items

-A log sheet will be made available at the Dean’s office for those who report missing items.
+A log sheet will be made available at the main reception desk for those who report missing items.
 A person may list a lost item along with their name, email or phone number.
 A Guard staff member will contact the person if the item is collected by guard or turned in to the Security office.
 Completed logbook sheets will be kept on file at the Security office.